 Once you're called back, someone will explain your next steps.
 Usually, these include a diagnostic mammogram, breast ultrasound or breast MRI.

-Like your screening mammogram, a diagnostic mammogram is an X-ray of your breast.
+Diagnostic Mammogram Like your screening mammogram, a diagnostic mammogram is an X-ray of your breast.
 Your mammogram technician will concentrate on getting additional images of your breast from different angles.

-A breast ultrasound uses sound waves to determine if your mass is a fluid-filled cyst or a solid lump.
+Breast Ultrasound A breast ultrasound uses sound waves to determine if your mass is a fluid-filled cyst or a solid lump.
 It can show all areas of your breast, including tissue closest to your chest wall, that's hard to study with a mammogram.
-Its also noninvasive (meaning your skin isn't pierced), painless, and doesn't expose you to radiation.
+It's also noninvasive (meaning your skin isn't pierced), painless, and doesn't expose you to radiation.
 You'll lie on a table and a technician will use gel and gently move a transducer a small handheld probe across the tissue.
 A computer then turns the sound waves into a picture.

 At your appointment, your radiologist will explain the results and your next steps.
 Most likely you'll be told one of three things: